Generate Metrics¶

 Create¶

-- Select data source;
+- Select the data source.

-- Configure data query conditions;
+- Configure the data query conditions.

 Data Query¶